todogroup/todogroup.org/content/en/blog/survey-2018.md

 date: 2018-08-30
 ---

 The TODO Group is thrilled to announce the first Open Source Program Management Survey for 2018 (in partnership with [The New Stack](https://twitter.com/thenewstack/status/1035105095493578752)) that examines the prevalence and outcomes of open source programs among the Global Fortune 2000, including the key benefits and barriers to adoption.
-We have open sourced all of our survey results and graphics: https://github.com/todogroup/survey.
+We have [open sourced all of our survey results and graphics](https://github.com/todogroup/survey).

 Key findings include: